 There’s a reason bearded men are so passionate.
 Growing a beard takes dedication and patience.
 But as a beard grows, so do its problems.
-So, how do you fix an asymmetrical beard?
+So, how do you fix an asymmetrical-looking beard?

-Asymmetrical beards can be fixed using a number of different methods.
+Asymmetrical beards can be helped using a number of different methods.
 These include adjusting the style, regular brushing, or even just growing it out a little longer.

 The strategy you choose depends on the particular reason your beard looks asymmetrical in the first place.